-Paul RANJARD has been Partner to Wanhuida Intellectual Property since 2019.
+Paul RANJARD is a retired French lawyer.
+He has been Partner to Wanhuida Intellectual Property since 2019.

 Paul RANJARD graduated from the Paris Law School and obtained his License to practice as an attorney at law in 1968.